urbansci/city-centers/README.md

 ## Abstract

-Urban centers serve as engines of regional development, yet accurately defining and identifying the socioeconomic centers of cities globally remains a big challenge.
-Existing mapping efforts are often limited to large cities in developed regions and rely on data sources that are unavailable in many developing countries.
-This data scarcity hinders the establishment of consistent urban indicators, such as accessibility, to assess progress towards the United Nations Sustainable Development Goals (SDGs).
-Here, we develop and validate a global map of the socioeconomic centers of cities for 2020 by integrating nighttime light and population density data within an advanced geospatial modeling framework.
-Our analysis reveals that monocentric cities -- the standard urban model -- still dominate our planet, accounting for over 80% of cities worldwide.
-However, these monocentric cities encompass only approximately 20% of the total urbanized area, urban population, and nighttime light intensity; this 80/20 pattern underscores significant disparities in urban development.
-Further analysis, combined with socioeconomic datasets, reveals a marked difference between developed and developing regions: high-income countries exhibit greater polycentricity than low-income countries, demonstrating a positive correlation between urban sprawl and economic growth.
-Our global dataset and findings provide critical insights into urban structure and development, with important implications for urban planning, policymaking, and the formulation of indicators for urban sustainability assessment.
+Urban centers are key engines of regional development, yet accurately defining and identifying their economic cores at the global scale remains a major challenge.
+Existing mapping efforts largely focus on major cities in developed regions and depend on data sources unavailable in many developing countries.
+Such data limitations hinders the establishment of consistent urban indicators capturing accessibility, urban form, and economic concentration patterns.
+Here, we develop and validate a global map of city economic centers for the year 2020 by integrating nighttime light and the Global Human Settlement Layer within an advanced geospatial modeling framework.
+Our analysis reveals that monocentric cities still dominate our planet, accounting for over 80% of all cities.
+However, these cities encompass only about 36.1% of the total urbanized area, 29.5% of the urban population, and 26% of the nighttime light intensity, revealing large disparities in urban development.
+By examining the spatial distribution of centers across multiple scales, we find that the average coverage area of economic centers remains remarkably stable across countries.
+This scaling pattern may imply that city expansion is primarily accompanied by an increase in the number of centers.
+Consequently, the relationship between urban area and center count yields a near-constant level of average accessibility within cities -- contrasting sharply with monocentric models that predict declining accessibility with increasing city size.
+Our global dataset and findings offer new insights into the structure and evolution of cities.

 ## Codes